lclevy/unarcrypto/readme.md

 **unarcrypto.py** is an educational tool to depict the use of cryptography for password verification, headers and content encryption by popular archivers: zip, 7zip, rar v3 and v5.

-Requirements: PyCrypto 2.6 and Python 3.3
+Tested with PyCryptodome 3.7.0 and Python 3.6.1.
+Requires Python 3.3 and PyCrypto like

 See also this article in French (soon public): https://connect.ed-diamond.com/MISC/MISC-092/Usage-de-la-cryptographie-par-les-formats-d-archives-ZIP-RAR-et-7z